Wood Stone offers the finest most complete line of Stone Fired home and commercial cooking equipment in the world

 Finishing Your Oven: A Facade Tutorial

-These illustrations refer to an installation into a standard flat wall and facade on any size Mountain Series (RFG-IR) oven.
+These illustrations refer to the installation of a WS-MS-5-RFG-IR dual-temperature gas oven.
 Many details are applicable to all of our WS-MS ovens; some apply to WS-MS-RFG-IR ovens only.
-Note that wood-fired only models do not include a service panel.

 Note: Click on the individual graphics for close up views.
 Please be patient, some graphics have large file sizes (50-100K).